jiangyigithub/my_offer/longman3000/vlog/29recognition.md

 Her boyfriend is a distant relative of mine.

 **relatively**
+E-commerce is a relatively recent phenomenon.

 **release**
+Physical exercise is a good way of releasing stress.

 **relevant**
 `/ˈre/`
 What experience do you have that is relevant to this position?

 **relief**
+No one was hurt, and we all breathed a sigh of relief.

 **relieve**
+Some people eat for comfort, to relieve their anxieties.

 ## 3
 **religion**